 Our Sunday sevices commence at 10.45am, the first part of which is shared with the children who then leave us for their own worship.

-We sometimes have joint services with the village's Anglicans which may be in St. Thomas' or at our church so it would be wise to check with someone (see below) for a beginning regarding location and time.
+We sometimes have joint services with the village's Anglicans which may be in St. Thomas's or at our church so it would be wise to check with someone regarding location and time.